 David Pristin joined NYCHA in July 2014 as the Chief of Staff and, in January 2016, became the Executive Vice President for External Affairs.
 He is charged with developing and shaping the brand of the Authority and in serving as the primary liaison to NYCHA's external partners.
 Prior to joining NYCHA, he served in several key positions in the New York City Council, including Director of the City Council's Policy Division.

 Latiya Stanley is a resident of Breukelen Houses in Brooklyn and has lived in public housing for the last 6 years.
 Latiya is a graduate of Brooklyn College with high honors and the Silberman School of Social Work at Hunter College.
-She is currently a social worker at New Alternatives for Children, in the Partners in Parenting program, helping families remain intact and healthy after involvement with protective services.
+She is currently the Foster Care Supervisor at Seaman's Society for Children and Families.

 Rasmia Kirmani-Frye is the President of the Fund for Public Housing.
 She was appointed Director, Office of Public/Private Partnerships for NYCHA in March 2015 and continues in that role.
 When the Fund for Public Housing incorporated in August 2015, Rasmia became its founding President.
 Prior to joining NYCHA, Rasmia served as Director of The Brownsville Partnership, an initiative of the national not-for-profit organization Community Solutions.
 Rasmia began her career in New York City at the Times Square Business Improvement District.
 She holds a Master’s of Public Policy from the New School, where she is currently a doctoral candidate.